 Tramlines is a festival for everyone, whether you fancy a bench hangout with a pint and your pals, some family entertainment to keep the kids occupied, getting sweaty in a mosh pit, seeing some world-class acts or having a laugh at some top notch comedy – we’ve got you covered.

 Nulty’s Main Stage is dedicated to our truly amazing and inspirational Director, Sarah Nulty, who tragically passed in 2018, the stage is a way of remembering Sarah’s incredible work and passion she put into making Tramlines the event it is today.
-The focal point of our huge site at Hillsborough Park has featured performances from massive international acts over the weekend, including De La Soul, Craig David, Johnny Marr, Stereophonics, The Big Moon, Two Door Cinema Club, that iconic Courteeners set, Nile Rogers ft Chic, The Streets, Supergrass, Royal Blood, and so much more.
+The focal point of our huge site at Hillsborough Park has featured performances from massive international acts over the weekend, including De La Soul, Craig David, Johnny Marr, Stereophonics, Lucy Spraggan, Two Door Cinema Club, Big Moon, that iconic Courteeners set, Nile Rogers ft Chic, The Streets, Supergrass, Royal Blood, and so much more.

 Showcasing Tramlines’ more eclectic offering, the T’Other stage is the place to be if you fancy something a little different.
 From pop to grime and indie, you can find an array of genres, some of the acts that have graced T’Other Stage over the years include Annie Mac, Doves, Jade Bird, Tom Grennan, Stefflon Don, Sophie Ellis Bextor, Jake Bugg, Little Simz and so much more!

 Set back from the hustle and the bustle of the main arena, close to the historic Hillsborough Library.
-This stage is all about discovery, with a line-up that leans to the left and supports emerging talent including the likes of Billy Nomates, Baby Queen, Vistas, PLUS we allocate the majority of the Library slots for our Apply to Play Winners.
+This stage is all about discovery, with a lineup that leans to the left and supports emerging talent including the likes of Billy Nomates, Baby Queen, Vistas, PLUS we allocate the majority of the Library slots for our Apply to Play Winners.
 2021 saw Rumbi Tauro, KIN, Oh Papa and loads of others have the chance to play at Tramlines 2022.